Warner Wu 吴秉寰

 Local Lipschitz guarantees local existence and uniqueness.(with p.w. continuity)

-piecewise continuity looks like not continued alt text
+piecewise continuity looks like not continued

 Global Lipschitz guarantees global existence (the condition for no finite escape time).